ShanLuo/shanluo.github.io/_pages/about.md

 Please email me with a copy of your CV if you are interested in the above opportunities.
 Visit [Opportunities](/opportunities/) for all the opportunities.

 ## [News](/news/)
+*  August 2025: I was inteterview by CGTN Europe on "Rise of the robots: How they’re solving global issues" at the IET Savoy Place.
+[YouTube interview video](https://www.youtube.com/watch?v=Ks9hy7K28KE); [News article](https://newseu.cgtn.com/news/2025-08-15/The-robots-learning-to-be-more-human-1FQ65aa0c5W/p.html)
-*  August 2025: Out paper titled "MultiClear: Multimodal Soft Exoskeleton Glove for Transparent Object Grasping Assistance" was awarded the Best Paper Award at TAROS 2025, congratulations to Chen, Letizia and Tim! [paper link](https://arxiv.org/abs/2504.03379)
+*  August 2025: Our paper titled "MultiClear: Multimodal Soft Exoskeleton Glove for Transparent Object Grasping Assistance" was awarded the Best Paper Award at TAROS 2025, congratulations to Chen, Letizia and Tim! [paper link](https://arxiv.org/abs/2504.03379)
 *  July 2025: Our paper titled "Tactile Robotics: An Outlook" has been accepted to T-RO! [paper link](https://kclpure.kcl.ac.uk/portal/en/publications/tactile-robotics-an-outlook)
 *  July 2025: I will give a keynote talk "Tactile Intelligence in Robotics: Sensing and Interaction Across Scales" at the [Trustworthy Embodied Intelligence in Healthcare Symposium](https://www.intelligentrobotics-acrossscales.com/symposium2025) at Imperial-X on 17th July 2025.
 *  July 2025: I will give a keynote talk "Tactile Sensing in a Multimodal Embodied Intelligence Era", at [EPSRC UK Robotics and Autonomous Systems (UK-RAS) Network](https://www.linkedin.com/company/ukrobotics/posts/?feedView=all) ECR Webinar: Online Pitching Event – BioInspired Robotics, on 11th July 2025.